-Move over, Bose: Sony's noise-cancelling MDR-1000X are the new gold standard
+Move over, Bose: Sony's noise-canceling MDR-1000X are the new gold standard

-Sony has been pushing high resolution audio harder than almost any other manufacturer, and implementing it into an increasingly dense line high quality headphones for listeners worldwide.
+Sony has been pushing high-resolution audio harder than almost any other manufacturer, and implementing it into an increasingly dense line of high-quality headphones for listeners worldwide.

-The MDR-1000x wireless noise cancelling headphones fit this business plan perfectly.
+The MDR-1000x wireless noise-cancelling headphones fit this business plan perfectly.
 They’re the company’s most technologically advanced headphones to date, and the latest in a long line of offerings to take direct aim at Bose.
-Pairing excellent sound and comfort with top-flight noise cancellation, the MDR-1000x are a slam dunk and absolutely worth considering, even with a hefty $400 price point.
+Pairing excellent sound and comfort with top-flight noise cancellation, the MDR-1000x are a slam dunk and absolutely worth considering, even at a hefty $400 price point.

 Out of the box

-A first glance at the MDR-1000x’s packaging makes it easy to tell these are a pair of headphones for the business class; There’s nothing flashy to get hung up on in unboxing, and very little to thwart quick opening for time-sensitive fingers.
+A first glance at the MDR-1000x’s packaging makes it easy to tell these are a pair of headphones for the business class; there’s nothing flashy to get hung up on in unboxing, and very little to thwart quick opening for time-sensitive fingers.

 Once opened, the inner box holds a simple, dark brown hard case — which gently complements our review sample’s taupe colorway — with the headphones folded gently inside.
 The MDR-1000x come with a long 3.5mm cable, a micro USB charging cable, and an airplane adapter for those long international flights.